WHO IS THIS COURSE DESIGNED FOR?

 - Work in non-profit organisations and other social change organisations and feel the need for more self-cultivation and deep reflection on social issues.

-- Work for social change and want to gain more unconditional trust in the universe, reduce self-centeredness and freely dance with life.
+- Work for social change and want to gain more unconditional trust in the universe, reduce self-centredness and freely dance with life.

 - Want to become a mindful facilitator, helping people to empower themselves